Kartaverse/PT-Data-Nodes-Docs/docs/fuses.md

 ### ptImageCount

 The "ptImageCount" node returns the total number of source images in a PTGui .pts document.
+The output is a number datatype.

 ![ptImageCount](images/fuse-ptImageCount.png)